Rebecca Kadaga: Controversy

 Kadaga vowed to pass the Uganda Anti-Homosexuality Bill through parliament by December 2012.
 The bill – sometimes referred to as the "Kill the Gays bill" – at one time sought to make acts of homosexuality punishable by death or life imprisonment but later removed the death penalty option from the bill.
 She says it will become law since most Ugandans "are demanding it".

 In December 2012, Kadaga was in Rome to give a speech at the Seventh Session of the Consultative Assembly of Parliamentarians for the International Criminal Court and the Rule of Law.

 Reports circulated that Kadaga received a blessing from Pope Benedict XVI at a Vatican mass.
-Soon after the news broke, Vatican spokesman Father Federico Lombardi issued a statement that said: “relations with the delegation were not out of the ordinary and no blessing was given.”
-The group of Ugandan MPs greeted the Pope “just like any other individuals attending an audience with the Pope would” and this was “by no means a specific sign of approval of Kadaga’s actions or proposals.”
+Soon after the news broke, Vatican spokesman Father Federico Lombardi issued a statement that said: "relations with the delegation were not out of the ordinary and no blessing was given."
+The group of Ugandan MPs greeted the Pope "just like any other individuals attending an audience with the Pope would" and this was "by no means a specific sign of approval of Kadaga’s actions or proposals."

 In March 2020, during the COVID-19 pandemic, Kadaga tweeted that a "spray, which instantly kills the Corona virus, has been discovered & is to be co-produced in Uganda".
-She gave an impression that what was later on to be understood as a simple sanitizer was actually treatment for COVID-19 and received so much backlash from Ugandans on social media and professional bodies in the medical field like the Uganda Medical Association, and the Pharmaceutical Society of Uganda.
+She gave the impression that what was later on to be understood as a simple sanitizer was actually treatment for COVID-19 and received so much backlash from Ugandans on social media and professional bodies in the medical field like the Uganda Medical Association, and the Pharmaceutical Society of Uganda.
 She hit back by calling the people of the Association brainless.

-In April 2020, during the COVID-19 pandemic, Kadaga and her fellow members of parliament allocated to themselves over 10 billion Ugandan shillings of what was meant to be relief funds for efforts to fight against the pandemic and its associated socio-economic disruptions (equal at the time to $2.6 million).
+In April 2020, Kadaga and her fellow members of parliament allocated to themselves over 10 billion Ugandan shillings of what was meant to be relief funds for efforts to fight against the pandemic and its associated socio-economic disruptions (equal at the time to $2.6 million).